Petercw94/restsuite/README.md

 ### Authentication

-Each of the provided classes (NetSuiteRest, NetSuiteRESTlet, NetSuiteQL) handle authentication for the developer.
+Each of the provided classes (NetSuiteRest, NetSuiteRESTlet, NetSuiteQL) utilize the [requests_oauthlib](https://pypi.org/project/requests-oauthlib/) package to handle authentication for the developer.
 All that is required is basic account information that can be generated in the user's account integration settings (see [REST Web Services Prerequisites and Setup](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_1544787084.html) for a guide on setting up your Netsuite application to utilize REST capabilities)

 Each class requires that you pass the following attributes upon object instantiation:
 - Netsuite Account ID : This can be found the Netsuite url path (e.g: *https://{{ account_id }}.app.netsuite.com)*)